Persian Gulf National Day

 Persian Gulf National Day (روز ملی خلیج فارس) is an official holiday in Iran observed on the 10th day of Ordibehesht, the second month in the Iranian calendar.
 This usually coincides with 29 or 30 April of the Gregorian calendar.
 The purpose of this holiday is to celebrate the history, name, and significance of the Persian Gulf.
-The holiday commemorates the day that combined forces of the Safavid Empire and the British East India Company captured Ormuz expelled the Portuguese from the Strait of Hormuz.
+The holiday commemorates the day that combined forces of the Safavid Empire and the British East India Company captured Ormuz, expelling the Portuguese from the Strait of Hormuz.

 Background

 The Persian Gulf, in Western Asia, is an extension of the Indian Ocean located between Iran and the Arabian Peninsula.
 The Tehran Times notes that the term Persian Gulf and its translations have been used since earlier than 400 BC in many languages, and especially in the Arabic language.
 On almost all the maps printed before 1960 and in most modern international treaties, documents and plans, this water basin is known as the "Persian Gulf".
 The 10th day of Ordibehesht has been designated as the Persian Gulf National Day to commemorate the historic victory and also serves as a reminder of the real name of the Persian Gulf.

 The establishment of National Persian Gulf Day was a response to the movement among pan-Arabists to rename the Persian Gulf the Arabian Gulf.
 The Arab League officially recognized the name Arabian Gulf in 1964, but most international bodies, including the United Nations and International Hydrographic Organization use the term Persian Gulf.
 Arab states of the Persian Gulf largely use the term Arabian Gulf.
 The United States use the term Persian Gulf, though the practice of the United States Fifth Fleet, based in Bahrain, is to use the preferred term of the host nation.

 Iran established Persian Gulf National Day in 2005.
 The day is marked with various ceremonies in Iran, especially in the coastal cities of the Persian Gulf.

 The date commemorates the Anglo-Persian capture of Ormuz in 1622 which drove Portuguese colonial forces out of the Strait of Hormuz.
 The Postal Service of the Islamic Republic of Iran, has issued a series of stamps commemorating "the national day of Persian Gulf".